 Productivity is greatly affected by both one’s positive attitude and good work ethic.
 Take one of these out and productivity will surely suffer.

-What is then a manager should do?
-Setting up an environment where openness between the administration and the employees provide a safe space to be honest about any witnessed unethical behavior.
+What then should a manager do?
+Setting up an environment where openness between the administration and the employees provides a safe space to be honest about any witnessed unethical behavior.
 This will markedly help the company since there will be quick problem-solving and everyone will feel safer and relaxed a lot faster.

 Remember that employees who feel valued tend to deliver better performance.
 Create a safe space for these people and they will take care of the business for the management.
 In short, building an ethical workplace environment is a key to productivity.